kullrich/orthomap/docs/tutorials/evolutionary_indices.rst

 These values can be discrete or continuous values.
 Continuous values can be binned first and used as gene groups to weigh expression.

-Other evolutionary indicies can be e.g.:
+Other evolutionary indices can be e.g.:

 - Tajima'sD
 - Nucleotide diversity (within species)